lloydkevin/hugo-wd/content/post/2007-02-06-clock-your-ajax-apps-and-website-load-time-with-webwait.md

 Why would anybody want an estimated download speed?
 Because when I design a website I try to keep compatibility in mind.
 Therefore I would like to know how long it would take some of my 56K modem users are feeling.
 On my connection, everything seems fast.

-Also it doesn&#8217;t give any indication of whether or not a site is GZipped or compressed in some other fashion.
-Sometimes it&#8217;s just nice to know.
-But all in all, it&#8217;s a cool new tool and it has its uses.
+Also it doesn't give any indication of whether or not a site is GZipped or compressed in some other fashion.
+Sometimes it's just nice to know.
+But all in all, it's a cool new tool and it has its uses.

  [1]: http://www.websiteoptimization.com/services/analyze/
  [2]: http://www.webwait.com